Durga Puja in Kolkata – 5 Reasons why it is Unique

-As I was taking a stock of the content on my blog I realized that there is absolutely nothing about my roots here, nothing about Bengal, Kolkata and Bengali culture that makes my core.
-So I decided to use the opportunity given by #MyFriendAlexa to begin a new series from Backpack & Explore – “ExperienceBengal”, and what else to begin it with but Bengal’s biggest extravaganza and one of the world’s largest carnival of Art– Durga Puja.
+The travel blog has given me the wings to fly back to places all over the world, but I realised that there’s little on my blog about my roots, my beautiful Bengal.
+So today, let me introduce you to a piece of myself, my home, West Bengal.
+And what better way to start that than with Bengal’s biggest cultural extravaganza and one of the world’s largest carnival of Art– Durga Puja.
 Fun, family- union and celebrations are the common theme of festivals all across the world, but each festival is also unique in their own way.
 So let me delve into the memories of my childhood and the essence of my adulthood to explore the most distinctive aspects of this serendipity.

-Women in white-red Saris putting Sindur on one another and people dancing to the beats of Dhaaki while carrying earthen-pot filled with burning coconut husk in both hands – this is what comes to the mind when you think of Durga Puja, beyond what is widely known through cinematic depictions #PujoIsComing
+Women in white-red Saris putting Sindur on one another and people dancing to the beats of Dhaaki while carrying earthen-pot filled with burning coconut husk in both hands – this is what comes to the mind when you think of Durga Puja, thanks to the cinematic depictions.
+Durga Puja is all that and beyond.. #PujoIsComing

 Before that just a quick background, especially for my international readers.